katrinasheehy/Sheehy-Gymnastics/design_requirements.md

-# 📋 Sheehy All-Around - Design Requirements (v2.3)
+# 📋 Sheehy All-Around - Design Requirements (version 2)

 ## **1. Core Objective**
 A unified, family-centric dashboard to track and visualize gymnastics progress for Annabelle, Azalea, and Ansel.
 Normalizes data across Men's/Women's disciplines and provides context for scores.